josbeir/cakephp-latte-view/README.md

 This plugin allows you to pass typed objects to templates, enabling you to utilize this powerful feature for better IDE support and type safety.

-To make use of this feature, you need to pass a class extends `LatteView\View\Parameters`.
+To make use of this feature, you need to pass a class that extends `LatteView\View\Parameters`.

 > This class enables you to use the current view instance using the `getView()` method, allowing you to access it's methods and helpers from within your parameter class.
 Note that you should not access the view in the constructor as it is set at a later time.